HassankSalim/Functional_Programming_Scala/README.md

   - Define your own function if needed

 > **Note:**
-> - This repo is to document my progress.
+> - This repo is to document of my progress.
 It is intended help anyone with similar difficults and not intended to share answer.
 > - I have given the table of contents same as the course page this is to increase awareness of the course.